robertlarocca/developer-gedit-theme/README.md

 # developer-gedit-theme
-A dark color scheme for Builder and Text Editor.
+A pair of color schemes for Builder and Text Editor.

 ## Install
 Install `developer.xml` using: